jul0105/last-byte.github.io/_posts/2019-10-15-21st-century-ad-attacks-part0.md

 ## Oh Active Directory, Active Directory, wherefore art thou Active Directory?

 So, Active Directory (from now on abbreviated AD) is a suite of technologies developed by Microsoft and is, at its core, a directory service employed by Windows domains to keep track of basically everything.
 It provides authentication mechanisms, objects management, users and groups management, security and configuration capabilities all centralized to a handful of servers, sometimes even just a single server.
-Practically it allows administrators to have centralized (when properly implemented) and secure (WHEN PROPERLY IMPLEMENTED) management of an entire network of devices.
+Practically it allows administrators to have centralized (when properly implemented) and secure (__<u>WHEN PROPERLY IMPLEMENTED</u>__) management of an entire network of devices.

 AD is hierarchically structured and its basic building blocks are:
  - Forests